 You may want to bring a sweat suit or warm-up style clothing to change into during the MRI.
 Most often, the magnet does not attract U.S. coins and gold jewelry.
 Even so, for your safety and that of your child, the staff will ask you to remove these and other items, such as cell phones, pagers, keys, ink pens, pocket knives, tools, support braces, and credit cards.
 You can leave these items in a locker that the staff will provide.
 In addition, strollers, wheelchairs, and baby seats are not allowed in the restricted area.
 The staff can show you where to leave these items.

 Medicine patches that are applied to the skin may contain metal.
-This could cause a burn to the skin during an MRI scan.
-All medication patches must be removed prior to an MRI scan.
+This could cause a skin burn during an MRI scan.
+For this reason, you must remove all medicine patches before an MRI scan.

-If you want to learn more about MRI scans or the safety rules for the MRI scan room, please talk to your child’s doctor, nurse, or the Diagnostic Imaging staff.
+If you want to learn more about MRI scans or the safety rules for the MRI area, please talk to your child’s doctor, nurse, or the Diagnostic Imaging staff.

 This document is not intended to take the place of the care and attention of your personal physician or other professional medical services.
 Our aim is to promote active participation in your care and treatment by providing information and education.
 Questions about individual health concerns or specific treatment options should be discussed with your physician.